thomasjjj/tg-keyword-trends/README.md

 ------------

+- [ ] prevent opened graph png from disappearing
+- [ ] make graph production per term as well as aggregated to remove scaling issues
+- [ ] insert all graphs into PDF report (separate from TXT file report)
 - [ ] add asyncio options to optimise performance
 - [ ] better graphing, eg percent usage over time to adjust for new channels or surges in activity
 - [ ] time range selection
 - [ ] custom channel list
 - [ ] wordcloud generation of all matching messages to extract additional context, terms, and insights
+- [ ] set ability to group terms into single line on graph (e.g translations/transliterations)